TarEnethil/archivar/README.md

 As admin you can create a calendar with customizable months, days and epochs.
 Players can then enter events to define how the world was shaped.

+## Media
+Upload and categorize additional media like images (for wiki / character pages etc.) or additional documents like homebrew or house rules.

 # Roles
 ## Admin / DM
 Admin is the highest role available and has all privileges.